Colombian National Pleads Guilty to Cocaine Trafficking

 In August 2014, Colombian National Police intercepted communications regarding a shipment of cocaine from South America to Europe involving Carrillo and others.
 On Aug.
 25, 2014, an international law enforcement operation located and boarded the vessel shipping the drugs, and seized 960 kilos of cocaine.

-In November 2014, an allied British vessel carrying U.S. Coast Guard officials interdicted a boat arranged by Carrillo and others destined for Puerto Rico that was approximately 30 nautical miles west of Montseratt.
+In November 2014, an allied British vessel carrying U.S. Coast Guard officials interdicted a boat arranged by Carrillo and others destined for Puerto Rico that was approximately 30 nautical miles west of Montserrat.
 Once the vessel was stopped, the crew was observed jettisoning bales of cocaine, which were recovered and weighed 180 kilograms.
 The remaining bales were lost at sea.

 In December 2014, the Spanish Guardia Civil boarded another vessel in international waters arranged by Carrillo and others, and seized an additional 728 kilos of cocaine.